Gainesville impact fees by project type

 The largest line items are Wastewater Connection Charge (Gainesville Regional Utilities) — nonresidential minimum ($4,254.00 one-time) and Water Connection Charge (Gainesville Regional Utilities) — nonresidential minimum ($1,448.00 one-time).

-City Transportation / Mobility Fee (City of Gainesville, Office) is not published as a standard rate.
-Contact the jurisdiction or utility to verify before budgeting; it is not included as a dollar figure here.
+City Transportation / Mobility Fee (City of Gainesville, Office) is set by the city and has no published standard rate.
+Contact the levying jurisdiction or utility to verify before budgeting; it is not included as a dollar figure here.

 Where in Alachua County are you building?